 Note that this data does not include those proposals submitted during C-CAP piloting.
-A total of 60 class and 6 course proposals were processed by HaSS during this timeframe.

 The causes listed in Table 4 provide a useful insight into actual process issues confronted by faculties during class approval.
 Table 4 shows members of the writing team failing to incorporate feedback in time for approval to be the most frequently occurring cause.
 However, the cause frequencies for class approvals (Table 4), although inferring a Pareto effect, are not borne out by the cumulative percentages in which the first two to three categories (the "vital few" [26]) should equate to circa 80% of the effects [27].
 Causes #1 - #3 only account for 65.6% of the total effects.
 As the associated chart illustrates (Figure 3), a gradual decline from left to right is demonstrated and the chart profile does not follow a prototypical Pareto profile, with the 80% cumulative threshold only broken on cause #5.
 In this instance the "useful many" are actually in the minority.
 It is nevertheless worth noting that the 80% threshold is an approximation [25], thus 78.1% is reached at cause #4.